People

 Ryan Au

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

-Ryan is a first year MSc student in the Biomedical Physics program at Ryerson University.
+Ryan is a first year MSc student in the Biomedical Physics program.
 He is currently developing quantitative image analysis tools to extract texture features from CT images of emphysema and COPD.
 He has previously completed his HBSc in Medical Physics at McMaster University where he investigated the optical properties of poly(vinyl) alcohol cryogel phantoms under the supervision of Dr. Kevin Diamond at the Juravinski Cancer Centre as part of his undergraduate thesis.
 When he is not doing research, Ryan finds interest in technology, digital photography, golf, and Formula 1 racing.

 xavier_cropped